apollographql/apollo-link/packages/apollo-link-http/README.md

 ## Context
 The HTTP Link uses the `headers` field on the context to allow passing headers to the HTTP request.
-It also supports the `credentials` field for defining credentials policy for fetch and `fetchOptions` to allow generic fetch overrides (i.e. method: "GET").
+It also supports the `credentials` field for defining credentials policy for fetch and `fetcherOptions` to allow generic fetch overrides (i.e. method: "GET").
 These options will override the same key if passed when creating the the link.

 |name|value|default|required|
 |---|---|---|---|